rust-lang/rust/doc/rust.md

 [declaration statements](#declaration-statements) and
 [expression statements](#expression-statements).

-A declaration serves to introduce a *name* that can be used in the block *scope* enclosing the statement: all statements before and after the name, from the previous opening curly-brace (`{`) up to the next closing curly-brace (`}`).

-An expression plays the dual roles of causing side effects and producing a *value*.
-Expressions are said to *evaluate to* a value, and the side effects are caused during *evaluation*.
-Many expressions contain sub-expressions as operands; the definition of each kind of expression dictates whether or not, and in which order, it will evaluate its sub-expressions, and how the expression's value derives from the value of its sub-expressions.

-In this way, the structure of execution -- both the overall sequence of observable side effects and the final produced value -- is dictated by the structure of expressions.
-Blocks themselves are expressions, so the nesting sequence of block, statement, expression, and block can repeatedly nest to an arbitrary depth.

 ### Declaration statements

 A _declaration statement_ is one that introduces a *name* into the enclosing